vigneshkrishnaraja/1CoreOsSim/README.md

 The D event which is Display, prints all the contents of the 5 queues and gives the memory available in the system.

 This project gets the input from STDIN and gives the output to STDOUT.

+Also this project was done in one night.